 Tips from the Itinerary Expert

-From my own experience and from the materials, the cable-car line at Oeschinensee grows quickly after 11:00.
+From first-hand experience, the cable-car line at Oeschinensee grows quickly after 11:00.
 Arriving for the first ride lets families enjoy the lake in relative calm and take photos before the midday rush.

 Switzerland